 As discussed in Section 2.2, relying exclusively on worst-case assumptions when performing risk assessments can result in misleading conclusions.
-Even if there is certainty on the most extreme consequence, analysis on worst-case outcomes alone will always lead to mischaracterizations of risk because
+Even if there is certainty on the most extreme consequence, analysis on worst-case outcomes alone will always lead to mischaracterizations of risk because all other possible outcomes are excluded.
+Consider for example, the threat-asset pair summarized in Table I.

-Table I. Summary of Example Threat-Asset Pair 1 with Divergent Outcomes (Risk Calculated Using Equation (1))
+Table I. Summary of Example Threat-Asset Pair 1 with Divergent Outcomes.
+Risk calculated using

+Equation (1).